Urban Outfitters Brands:

 Wool Is Not ‘Just a Haircut’

-No matter where in the world investigators from PETA and its international affiliates have visited shearing sheds—and no matter what those operators claimed about welfare standards—extreme abuse of sheep is rampant.
+No matter where in the world investigators from PETA entities have visited shearing sheds—and no matter what those operators claimed about welfare standards—extreme abuse of sheep is rampant.
 Video footage—compiled in 13 exposés of 116 wool industry operations on four continents—shows gentle sheep enduring beatings, being stomped on, and getting kicked, including in the face.

 Shearers—who are usually paid by volume, rather than by the hour—work hastily and recklessly, often leaving sheep injured and bleeding.
 Deep cuts are roughly stitched up without any pain relief.